sentinel-hub/custom-scripts/dem/contour-lines/README.md

 ## Description

 This script uses DEM to calculate and display contour lines.
 They are calculated using  `c = 20 * Math.floor(d / 20)`.
 The visualization can be manipulated in a number of ways.
-The number `35` in the first conditional statement below sets the increments between the contour lines; in this case, the contour lines will be 35 meter apart.
+The number `35` in the first conditional statement below sets the increments between the contour lines; in this case, the contour lines will be spaced as soon as elevation distance of 35 meters is acchieved.
+This means, that the contour lines will be further apart where the elevation is lower.
 The number `5` in the script below sets the contour line thickness to be pretty low.
 The first return statement `return [0,0,0]` sets the color of the contour lines to black, and the colorBlend maps the areas in between in terrain colors, based on the terrain elevation model borders.

 ```javascript
 var d = DEM;